schettino/react-request-hook/README.md

 ### createRequestError

 The `createRequestError` normalizes the error response.
 This function is used internally as well.
-The `isCancel` flag is returned so you don't have to call **axios.isCancel** later on the promise catch block.
+The `isCancel` flag is returned, so you don't have to call **axios.isCancel** later on the promise catch block.

 ```tsx
 interface RequestError {